a2wharrison/boxbilling-to-whmcs-migration/README.md

 If script fails or is interrupted you will need to have CLEAN WHMCS installation again, So please, before starting this script, make backup of WHMCS database which you can re-import to try again.

-In order for WHMCS API connection to work, you will need to whitelist and allow IP of the server from which you are running this script.
+In order for WHMCS API connection to work, you will need to whitelist and allow IP of the server from which you are running this script in WHMCS settings.